-DC 18.6 All Member Federations shall report any information suggesting or relating to an anti-doping rule violation to FINA and to their National Anti-Doping Organisations and shall cooperate with investigations conducted by any Anti-Doping Organisation with authority to conduct the investigation.

-DC 18.7 All Member Federations shall have disciplinary rules in place to prevent Athlete Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to Athletes under the authority of FINA or the Member Federation.

-DC 18.8 All Member Federations shall conduct anti-doping Education in coordination with their National Anti-Doping Organisations.
+- DCArt.
+18.6 All Member Federations and Continental Organisations shall report any information suggesting or relating to an anti-doping rule violation to FINAWorld Aquatics and te/or their National Anti-Doping Organisations and shall cooperate with investigations conducted by any Anti-Doping Organisation with authority to conduct the investigation. - PCArt.
+18.7 All Member Federations and Continental Organisations shall have disciplinary rules in place to prevent Athlete Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to Athletes under the authority of FINA or the Member Federation.
+World Aquatics or their authority. - Athlete Support Personnel who fall under either of Articles 2.10.1.1, 2.10.1.2 or 2.10.1.3, within their jurisdiction; b) advise its affiliated Athletes and World Aquatics of the identity of all such Athlete Support Personnel that they are or become aware of; and c) ultimately, ensure that none of their affiliated Athletes associate with Athlete Support Personnel in violation of Article 2.10.
+In the event of such prohibited association, they shall immediately notify World Aquatics and the relevant National Anti-Doping Organization. - Art.18.9 All Member Federations shall conduct anti-doping Education in coordination with their National Anti-Doping Organisations.

-DC 19 ADDITIONAL ROLES AND RESPONSIBILITIES OF FINA AND WAIVER OF LIABILITY
+DCART.
+19 ADDITIONAL ROLES AND RESPONSIBILITIES OF FINAWORLD AQUATICS AND WAIVER OF LIABILITY

-- DC 19.1 In addition to the roles and responsibilities described in Article 20.3 of the Code for International Federations, FINA shall report to WADA on FINA's compliance with the Code and the International Standards in accordance with Article 24.1.2 of the Code. - DC 19.2 Subject to applicable law, and in accordance with Article 20.3.4 of the Code, all FINA board members, directors, officers, employees and appointed Delegated Third Parties who are involved in any aspect of Doping Control, must sign a form provided by FINA, agreeing to be bound by these Anti-Doping Rules as Persons in conformity with the Code for direct and intentional misconduct. - DC 19.3 Subject to applicable law, and in accordance with Article 20.3.5 of the Code, any FINA employee who is involved in Doping Control (other than authorized anti-doping Education or rehabilitation programs) must sign a statement provided by FINA confirming that they are not Provisionally Suspended or serving a period of Ineligibility and have not been directly or intentionally engaged in conduct within the previous six (6) years which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to them. - DC 19.4 Except for costs and attorney fees which may be awarded by CAS, FINA and its representatives shall not be liable to an Athlete or Member Federation for any cost, damage or other loss resulting from actions taken by FINA or its Delegated Third Party under these Anti-Doping Rules.
+- DCArt.
+19.1 In addition to the roles and responsibilities described in Article 20.3 of the Code for International Federations, FINAWorld Aquatics shall report to WADA on FINA's World Aquatics' compliance with the Code and the International Standards in accordance with Article 24.1.2 of the Code. - Subject to applicable law, and in accordance with Article 20.3.4 of the Code, all FINAWorld Aquatics and AQIU board members, directors, officers, employees and appointed Delegated Third Parties who are involved in any aspect of Doping Control, must sign a form provided by FINAWorld Aquatics, agreeing to be bound by these Anti-Doping Rules as Persons in conformity with the Code for direct and intentional misconduct.

+DCArt.
+19.3 Subject to applicable law, and in accordance with Article 20.3.5 of the Code, any FINAWorld Aquatics employee who is involved in Doping Control (other than authorized anti-doping Education or rehabilitation programs) must sign a statement provided by FINAWorld Aquatics confirming that they are not Provisionally Suspended or serving a period of Ineligibility and have not been directly or intentionally engaged in conduct within the previous six (6) years which would have constituted a violation of anti-doping rules if Codecompliant rules had been applicable to them.

+Except for costs and attorney fees which may be awarded by CAS, FINAWorld

+Aquatics and its representatives shall not be liable to an Athlete or Member

+Federation for any cost, damage or other loss resulting from actions taken by

+FINAWorld Aquatics or its Delegated Third Party under these Anti-Doping Rules.

-DC 20 ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES
+DCART.
+20 ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES